Opaque, cream-gel pigment that grips the inner rim so it won’t fade or smear before evening.

 Dupes & alternatives (if UD is out of stock)

-- Rimmel Scandaleyes Waterproof Kohl (Nude / Black) – cheapest brightening nude, softer formula.
+- Rimmel Scandaleyes Waterproof Kohl – an affordable brightening nude with a softer feel.

-- L’Oréal Infallible Pro-Last (Black) – dependable budget tightline pencil.
+- L’Oréal Infallible Pro-Last – a dependable drugstore tightline option.

 How to build a budge-proof eye with it (mini routine)

-- Tightline upper rim with Legend – instantly thicker lashes.
+- Tightline the upper rim with Legend for instantly fuller-looking lashes.

-- Lower waterline with Legend (for drama) or Walk of Shame (for bright).
+- Line the lower waterline with Legend (more drama) or Walk of Shame (brighter, more awake).

-- Add a thin matte shadow along the lower lashes to soak any moisture and seal corners.
+- Add a thin wash of matte shadow along the lower lashes to help absorb moisture and minimize corner fading.

-- Finish with waterproof mascara only on top lashes to avoid transfer.
+- Finish with waterproof mascara on the top lashes to reduce transfer.

 Should you buy it?

-If your priority is “long-lasting color on the waterline”, the Urban Decay 24/7 Waterproof Waterline Eye Pencil remains a top pick—especially in Legend.
-You can dupe the look cheaper, but UD’s balance of glide, opacity, and all-day hold makes it the most set-and-forget choice for many makeup bags.
+If your priority is long-lasting color on the waterline, the Urban Decay 24/7 Waterline Eye Pencil is still a strong choice—especially in Legend.
+You can get a similar look for less, but UD’s mix of glide, opacity, and wear makes it a reliable “apply it and move on” option for many makeup routines.

 Is Urban Decay 24/7 Waterline safe for the inner rim?

-It’s marketed for waterline use and widely used there.
-As with any rim product, patch-test, avoid if you have current eye infections, and remove thoroughly at night.
-If you’re post-LASIK/cataract or have chronic dry eye, ask your ophthalmologist.
+It’s sold for waterline use and many people use it on the inner rim.
+As with any eye product, avoid using it if you have an active eye infection or irritation, and remove it thoroughly at night.
+If you’ve had recent eye surgery or deal with chronic dry eye, check with your eye doctor first.

 Will it transfer to my contacts?